Stressed out teen with suicidal thoughts

 And my third problem is about suicide.
 Whenever I feel down and very tired, I think about how horrible my life is.
 I say, "Life sucks and then you die," and "What's the point of life since you're going to die anyway?"
 Well, whenever these things come up, I think about suicide.
 When at home, I open up my window and look all the way down.
 I think about my body splatting down on the ground, and then I forget about it out of disgust.
 Well, I hope that you can help me, and please hurry up.
 This is urgent.

 You’re not alone in having thoughts of suicide, and reaching out for help is a major step forward.
 If you haven’t already, you might consider making an appointment to speak with a mental health professional about your concerns.
-A first step may be your school’s counseling center, but if that service isn’t available or you’re not comfortable with that option, try calling the Suicide and Crisis Lifeline (988).
-This resource offers free, confidential support at any time of day.
+A first step may be your school’s counseling center, but if that service isn’t available or you’re not comfortable with that option, try calling the National Suicide Prevention Lifeline (1-800-273-8255).
 This resource offers free, confidential support at any time of day.
 You can also check out Feeling suicidal…Help! in the Go Ask Alice! archives for tips on what to do if you’re feeling suicidal.
 If you’re currently in crisis, it's critical to seek support right away.
 Once you've been able to reach out for support, you can also work on incorporating stress management strategies into your routine.

 Based on your description, it’s possible you’re experiencing suicidal ideation (another term for suicide-related thoughts) along with suicidal imagery (also referred to as suicidal intrusions or flash-forwards).
 Common instances of suicidal imagery include envisioning what would happen to you during or right after a suicide attempt or completion, or imagining the responses of people you know in the aftermath.
 Although the frequency and intensity of suicidal ideation and imagery vary from person to person, suicidal thoughts and associated images may cause great distress and put a person at risk of attempting suicide.
 The good news is that there are interventions available to address suicidal ideation and imagery.
 Experts generally recommend psychotherapy (more commonly called talk therapy) and getting evaluated for medication.
 Research shows the combination of both tends to be the most effective at reducing suicidal thoughts.
 Some of these forms of treatment include: